 The Company typically invests alongside Baronsmead Venture Trust plc in unquoted and quoted companies sourced by the Manager.
-Following the Manager's acquisition of the Mobeus VCTs in September 2022, the Company will also co-invest alongside the Mobeus VCTs in new unquoted VCT qualifying investments.
+Following the Manager's acquisition of the Mobeus VCTs in September 2022, the Company now also co-invests alongside the Mobeus VCTs in new unquoted VCT qualifying investments.
 All new qualifying AIM dealflow will continue to be exclusively allocated between the Company and Baronsmead Venture Trust plc.